 As a part of the marketing, it’s also important to have creative, well-written descriptions and narratives that not only share important facts about your home, but express to the prospective buyer what your house has to offer by speaking to the emotional attachments a buyer should feel for a home as they envision bring their family into it for living, growing, celebrations, and of course as a place to feel safe and always cherish.

 - The bottom line on selecting your agent:

 Before you sign the listing contract, it’s important that you believe in your agent.
-You truly believe he or she is going to get the job done.
+You truly believe she is going to get the job done.
 You trust in your heart that you see things eye-to-eye regarding the pricing, the marketing, the possible options for staging, and everything else that will ultimately lead up to the grand finale – a successful closing.

 - For your protection:

 You might have noticed that some Realtors have designations behind their names.
 GRI is one example.
 There are a few more and they all stem from receiving higher education from the National Association of Realtors.
 This does not mean that an individual must ascertain all of these levels to handle selling your home or help you find a new one.